cory314/react-express-repo-setup-walkthrough/README.md

 # react-express-repo-setup-walkthrough
-A walkthrough with explanation for setting up a JS repository for student level full stack developers.
+A walkthrough with explanation for setting up a CRUD JS repository for student level full stack developers.